ethersphere/swarm-guide/contents/up-and-download.rst

 This is the address string of your content inside Swarm.

-To download a file from swarm, you just need the file's address string.
+To download a file from Swarm, you just need the file's address string.
 Once you have it the process is simple.
 Run:

 .. code-block:: none